danilodileo/kappa-figures-and-comparison-analysis/README.md

 # kappa-figures-and-comparison-analysis
-This repository has R scripts and figure I used in my PhD thesis
+This repository has R scripts in Quarto document format that I used to produce the figure comparison present in my kappa.